What if my boyfriend has annoying habits? Should I tell him or not?

 The fact that you have taken the time to write this, let alone think it, says one of at least two things:

-Your boyfriend, as a whole is really annoying and you don't really want a relationship with him, so everything he does seems annoying to you
+- Your boyfriend, as a whole is really annoying and you don't really want a relationship with him, so everything he does seems annoying to you or,

 You will want to tell him that he does things that are annoying.
 He deserves to know that these habits and behaviors bother you.
 If he chooses to change them, that it is a win-win situation for all.
 On the other had, if you do not tell him that it bothers you, and you were to find out that he would have changed the behavior, it is a lose-lose situation.